zahraakarim/SQL-bookshop/README.md

 Our books table already exists and has data on it that we don't want to lose!
 Without losing any data, alter the books table to allow us to link each book to its author.

-_Hint: check out the FOREIGN KEYS section of the notes_
+_Hint: check out [section 17 of the tutorial](https://sqlbolt.com/lesson/altering_tables) and the FOREIGN KEYS section of the notes_

 ### 10. Update the books